-Vandalism or hacking of school computer systems will result in discipline up to and including expulsion from school.
+Vandalism or "hacking" of school computer systems will result in discipline up to and including expulsion from school.
 Vandalism is defined by any malicious attempt to alter, harm, or destroy the data of another user.
 This includes, but is not limited to, the uploading or creation of a virus.
-Hacking includes, but is not limited to, trying to gain unauthorized access to files or systems.
+Hacking includes, but is not limited to, trying to gain unauthorized access to a computer's protected files or systems.

 Security on any computer system is a high priority.
-If a student becomes aware there is a security problem, he/she must notify the technology office at once.
+If a student becomes aware there is a security problem, he/she must notify the teacher at once.
 Students are forbidden from demonstrating the problem to others.